|On this page…|

 m.Structure.k.Value = 0; m.Structure.k.Free = false;

 The initial state vector X0 is obtained as the by-product of model estimation.
-The n4sid and ssest commands return the value of X0 as their second output arguments.
+The n4sid, ssest and ssregest commands return the value of X0 as their second output arguments.
 You can choose how to handle initial conditions during model estimation by using the InitialState estimation option.
-Use n4sidOptions (for n4sid) and ssestOptions (for ssest) to create the estimation option set.
+Use n4sidOptions (for n4sid), ssestOptions (for ssest) or ssregestOptions (for ssregest) to create the estimation option set.
 For example, in order to hold the initial states to zero during estimation using n4sid:

 opt = n4sidOptions; opt.InitialState = 'zero'; [m,X0] = n4sid(data,n,opt);